pcarbo/kyoto/README.md

 The goal of this module is to explore linear mixed models (LMMs) and multi-marker models for identifying genetic variants correlated with a quantitative trait.
-LMMs and multi-marker mapping methods have been used to map the genetic loci that contribute to risk of complex human diseases, but here we will illustrate these methods for mapping quantitative trait loci (QTLs) in mice instead.
-Specifically, we will be working with data from advanced intercrosses of (inbred) lab strains.
-In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods;when and why these approaches might be useful; and how to interpret the results.

-The focus is on cultivating a better understanding of these methods by example; we will not explore the mathematical foundations of these methods, at least not in detail.
+LMMs and multi-marker mapping methods have been used to map genetic loci that contribute to risk of complex human diseases, but here we instead demonstrate the use of these methods for mapping quantitative trait loci (QTLs) in mice.
+Specifically, we work with data from an "advanced intercross" of inbred lab strains.
+In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods, when and why these approaches might be useful, and how to interpret the results.
+The focus is on cultivating a better understanding of these methods by example; we will not explore the mathematical foundations of these methods, at least not in any detail.

 An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic